dtorresev/Omron-Project/README.md

 ![updateinfo_img](https://github.com/user-attachments/assets/dc166578-878e-4b76-a756-1c3cde645170)

-Then, the indication value is read indefinitel, where the manipulator loudly states "Waiting for Indication" in a loop until the indication value is updated by the host via Telnet.
+Then, the indication value is read indefinitely, where the manipulator loudly states "Waiting for Indication" in a loop until the indication value is updated by the host via Telnet.

 <img src="https://github.com/user-attachments/assets/280eacf4-9baf-471a-b1bc-84e0aacf1605" alt="VisionProcess" width="550" height="300">